 When replacing a thermocouple or thermopile with the help of a professional, you can expect to pay between $150 and $250.

-What to Look For When Choosing a Gas Fireplace Repair Company
+What to Look For When Choosing a Gas Fireplace Service and Repair Company

-When looking to get your gas fireplace repaired, you ideally want to use a repair company you know you can trust.
+When looking to get your gas fireplace serviced or repaired, you ideally want to use a company you know you can trust.
 It takes only one unreliable contractor to cause long delays, unforeseen expenses, and scary safety hazards.

 One of the best fireplace companies in the Puget Sound region is Four Day Fireplace.
 For over 30 years, we have been supplying our happy customers with top-of-the-line service, repairs, and installations.
-If you’re looking to get your gas fireplace repaired, look no further.
+If you’re looking to get your gas fireplace repaired or serviced, look no further.